Skip to Main Content

 • To include a figure you just need to add \includegraphics{} argument.

 It is useful, though, to include the image in a figure frame by creating a figure environment.
-In Overleaf, if you create a figure environment, Overleaf automatically creates the following code that centers your image with default caption and label:
+In Overleaf, if you create a figure environment, Overleaf automatically creates the following code that centers your image with default caption and label as shown below:

 The size of the figure can be modified by specifying the width or height of the figure.